lmrsantosUFF/ML/README.md

 <br><br>
 <b>Find in this repository:</b>

-- The final report on the experiment, with reseaches, analyses and conclusions:
+<p>The final report on the experiment, with reseaches, analyses and conclusions:</p>
 - \"FINAL REPORT - Leonardo Matsumoto.pdf"

 - The images of running different algorithms on Weka and MOA: